A Primer on Empathy and Empathy Fatigue

 People don’t necessarily sit down and decide to become desensitized, turn away, or victim-blame – these responses happen outside of awareness, as people are feeling distressed and helpless, so they emotionally regulate by taking a step back and turning to lighter material.

-News avoidance has grown during the pandemic, alongside “doomscrolling” which contributes to mental distress and emotional exhaustion.
+News avoidance has grown, alongside “doomscrolling” which contributes to mental distress and emotional exhaustion.

 Some mental health organizations recommend not reading news in order to protect emotional well-being.